Why QuickTime can't play AVI video on Mac?

 - With a Mac running Mac OS X 10.7, say, Lion, you have to downgrade to the previous version, say 1.2.2.
 The version of 1.2.3 of Perian does not support QuickTime 10 in Lion and fails to fix the loss of audio after one second in xvid files with ac3.

 - Before installing Perian, you need to remove all QuickTime Components installed on your Mac, like FFusion, Xvid Delegate, 3ivX, DivX, DivX Decoder, XviD, msmpeg4v1, msmpeg4v2, AviImporter, EX_M4S2, Casio AVI Importer, AC3 Codec, and MatroskaQT.

 - For a Mac running Lion or Mountain Lion, converting AVI video to QuickTime is highly recommended.

 Solution 3: Switch to Other Media Player for AVI Playback

 The VLC media player, is an excellent open-source media player that is known for supporting a wide range of audio and video files.
 Unlike other media players which have limited format-support, you will be surprised that VLC can play a video or audio file that you didn't even know existed.
 If your OS is Snow Leopard or higher, installing VLC is definitely a good choice especially if you only plan on watching AVI files on your computer.

-Note:Two inconvenience of VLC player is that it doesn't play AVI videos with high qualities and it doesn't support Mavericks.
+- VLC player doesn't play AVI videos with high qualities.